 The University of Washington's Department of Rehabilitation Medicine, Division of Occupational Therapy, invites applications for an ongoing full-time, 12-month Division Head faculty position at the Associate Professor or Professor (without tenure due to funding) level on or around July 1, 2020.
 Commensurate with experience and qualifications.
+Faculty appointed WOT do not hold tenure because all or part of their annual University-administered salary is derived from sources other than regularly appropriated state funds.
+Except for this distinction, WOT faculty members have the same rights, responsibilities, and obligations as tenure-track and tenured faculty members at those ranks.

 The UW Division of Occupational Therapy is a highly-ranked program in the U.S and a recognized leader in education and research.
 The Department of Rehabilitation Medicine, in which the OT Division resides, has an exceptional record of successful extramural research funding including major grants from NIH, NIDILRR, PCORI, CDC, and the Department of Defense.
 There are substantial opportunities for teaching, research and interdisciplinary collaboration within the Department, schools, and colleges within the University.
 Leading the transition to the occupational therapy doctorate will be a key aspect of this position.